schellingb/dosbox-pure/README.md

 The DOSBox Pure core fully supports libretro save states.
 Make sure to test it in each game before using it.
 Complex late era DOS games might have problems.
 Be aware that states saved with different video or cpu settings are not loadable.
-Save states might not be compatible across different versions of DOSBox Pure.
+Before loading a state, you need to launch the same game that was running while it was saved.

 ### Rewind support
-Using the core option `Save States Support`, rewinding can be enabled.
+If supported by your frontend, using the core option `Save States Support`, rewinding can be enabled.
 Keep in mind that rewind support comes at a high performance cost.

 ### Shared system shells (like Windows 3)